elotroalex/chiens/_texts/translation.md

 - my voice exhales umbels of feather,
 - my evergreen voice can dig a thousand harmonious songs
 - from the hollow basins
-- my voice of eyelashes hones a thousand victorious insects
+- my eyelashed voice hones a thousand triumphant insects
-- my voice, a pretty flamboyant golden bird
+- my voice, a pretty bird aflame with gold
-- of sky muslin, of irresistible desires,
+- with muslin divine, with irresistible desires,
-- my moist voice rolls out in streams
+- my moist voice flows in streams
-- of fearless doves over pebbles
+- of valorous doves over pebbles
 - of jasper and ecbatana...

 - {:.sp} Toussaint.

-- {:.pr.i} Who hides there, piercing me with silver and gold, besieging me with dangers and strange caresses?
+- {:.pr.i} Who goes there, piercing me with silver and gold, besieging me with dangers and strange caresses?

 - {:.sp} The Man Reciter.

 - {:.pr.i} I've consulted the sacred dice.
-I say, a royal being slumbers in you on a narrow bed.
+I say that a royal being slumbers on a narrow bed inside of you.

 - {:.sp} Toussaint.

-- {:.pr.i} I say, the Republic has belled the world a new swing by hammering three golden words...
+- {:.pr.i} I say that the Republic has hammered the world a new swing with three golden words...

 - {:.sp} Second Voice of Temptation.